mmastrac/tuplemagic/README.md

 let a = (1, 2, 3).nest();
 ```

-- **Mapping:** Apply transformations to each element of a tuple based on a predicate.
+- **Mapping:** Apply transformations to each element of a tuple based on a type
+  mapper.

 ```rust
 # use tuplemagic::*;